 That makes sense.
 As the economy teetered and unemployment claims hit record numbers over the spring of 2020, banks expected credit card payment default rates to follow suit.
 Limiting their exposure was a way to mitigate that risk.

 What does that mean?
-It means having a credit score of 740 (and likely higher) is your best bet to get approved for the Chase Sapphire Reserve Card.
+Having a credit score of 740 (and likely higher) is your best bet to get approved for the Chase Sapphire Reserve.

 The Chase Sapphire Reserve burst onto the scene in a big way in 2016.
 When it launched, the card was so popular that Chase temporarily ran out of the metal they were using to produce the cards.
 Affluent travelers and savvy millennials alike have flocked to the card since its launch, making it more popular than Chase could have even imagined.